 It'll cost millions to finish just one prototype ring, refine the design process, then build a ring to use in the upcoming test missions.
 Much of the technology being used was proven during the shuttle days.
 "You wanna make something as strong as you can but also as light as you can," explained Beaman.

-To do that, the ring is made of aluminum but creating the finished process is far from easy.
+To do that, the ring is made of aluminum.
+Creating the finished process is far from easy though.
 In fact, the huge machine carving it out one swipe at a time is one of only two in the world that can do the job.

 "It never gets old," said David Osborn, MSFC Machinist, "It's really a fun machine to run."
 It's a difficult job too.
 Waiver the arm or measurements even a tiny bit and the whole ring could be scrapped.